 The Events Calendar plugin allows you to create events rapidly.
 You can also save venues & organizers.
 It integrates with Google Maps and Google Calendar seamlessly.
 But the most important point we have look here is that- it supports events creation only from backend.

 This is where WP User Frontend comes in.
-It allows you to create those events from frontend.
+It allows you to create those events from the front end.
 You can also allow your users to create their own events as well using this trick.

 Create Your Own Events from Frontend